44M Tas: Armament

 According to the original plans and the 1:10 scale mockup the Tas would have an 80 mm gun.
 In 1943 when the blueprints were made Hungary had only one such gun, the 80 mm 29/38.M Bofors AA cannon.
-We don't know if the conversion of the gun from an AA cannon to a tank gun actually started but we do know that there was a converted tank gun prototype of the same gun which was made in 1942.
+It is not known if the conversion of the gun from an AA cannon to a tank gun actually started, but it is known that there was a converted tank gun prototype of the same gun which was made in 1942.
 Perhaps the engineers planned to use that or waited for an actual converted tank gun.

 The main armament of the Tas was the 80 mm (3.15 in) 29/44M L/58 gun.
 Developed by DIMÁVAG, it was a heavily modified, license produced version of the Bofors 80 mm anti-aircraft gun which the Hungarians used as the 80 mm 29/38M L/48 anti-air gun.
 The Tas' 1:10 scale mockup was modelled with the 29/44M L/58 gun.
 The first prototype of the 29/44M gun was ready in October 1943 but its first firing trials pointed out some serious flaws.
 Due to this, it was estimated that the mass production of this gun could not start earlier than the summer of 1944, therefore a temporary armament for the Tas prototypes had to be chosen.
 This is why the designers decided to use a 75 mm gun – the 7.5 cm 43.M tank gun for the prototypes.
 This is the same 75 mm gun which was used in the Turán III and the Zrínyi I. The 7.5 cm 43.M gun already had 2 finished models so the production of the gun would go more smoothly than waiting for the 80 mm tank gun to be produced.
 With the 75 mm cannon, the finished sample vehicle made of iron could be tested in the field and later could be easily modified to build in the 80 mm gun which was predicted to be ready by the time a serial vehicle made of armor plates would be finished.